GURS FELLOWSHIP & MATCH

 Other faculty include:

-Dr. Gino Vricella who specializes in transitional urology and gender affirming surgery.
+Dr. Charlie Jones who specializes in male reconstruction and transitional surgery.

 Dr. Dane Johnson who specializes in ED, Peyronie’s, infertility and mircrosurgery.